-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Setting the salt

-In order to safely store user IDs (the sub value from Auth0) in the cookie we set in the browser, we should always refer to them by a value that cannot be easily guessed by someone else.
-To do this, we’ll generate a unique value based on the user’s ID and a salt: a secret value provided by the application.
+In order to safely store user IDs (the sub value from Auth0) in the cookie we set in the browser, you should always refer to them by a value that cannot be easily guessed by someone else.
+To do this, generate a unique value based on the user’s ID and a salt: a secret value provided by the application.

-To generate a salt, we’ll simply make a new, random string, and save it as a “secret” for our application.
-Previously in the tutorial, we used
+To generate a salt: make a new, random string, and save it as a secret for your application.
+Previously, this tutorial used

 csprng.xyz API to generate a random piece of